George and Harold's Families

 - Killed Off for Real: In Book 10 alongside Crackers when they sacrifice themselves to save the world by sending Tippy to the time of the Big Bang while he was holding a bomb, resulting in all of them dying.

 - Loyal Animal Companion: To George and Harold, when they take him in after he's abandoned by Melvin.

 - Team Pet: Along with Crackers.

-A Quetzalcoatlus/pterodactyl that George and Harold pick up while travelling through time.
-Crackers proves to be a loyal ally and is always there to help the boys no matter what.
+A Quetzalcoatlus/pterodactyl that George and Harold pick up while traveling through time.
+Crackers prove to be a loyal ally and is always there to help the boys no matter what.